paulnovello/project_sc/README.md

 # Applications of Neural Networks for Unsupervised Representation Learning

-The scripts are partitioned into boxes that have to be executed one by one.
-Thus it is easier to inspect the different intermediate objects of the computations.
+The scripts are partitioned into boxes that have to be executed one by one, so that it is easier to inspect the different intermediate objects of the computations.

 ## Application 1

-First of all, the user will have to generate a data file with generate_squares.py, because the size of the obtained dataset is too large to be uploaded on github.
+The user will have to generate a data file with generate_squares.py, because the size of the obtained dataset is too large to be uploaded on github.

 ### Autoencoders